+By allocating your deposits into different guarantee series, you are choosing the benefits you wish to receive.
 For a detailed description of the funds available, see our website at sunlifeglobalinvestments.com/investmentoptions or talk to your insurance advisor.

-Electronic versions of the information folder and contract and fund facts are available on our website at sunlifeglobalinvestments.com/contracts.
-To request printed copies of these documents contact our Client Service Team at 1-844-753-4437 (1-844-SLF-GIFS) or talk to your insurance advisor.
+Electronic versions of the information folder and contract, and supplements are available on our website at sunlifeglobalinvestments.com/contracts.
+Electronic versions of the fund facts are available on our website at sunlifeglobalinvestments.com/ff.
+To request printed copies of these documents contact our Client Service Team at 1-844-753-4437 or talk to your insurance advisor.